Menu

 It was during one of these meetings with AUSTEl's John McMahon in and around February or March 1994 that John McMahon informed me by mistake that AUSTEL had uncovered documents that showed my business had been live monitored from at least from the middle of June 1993 and that AUSTEL's investigations had uncovered very unsavoury conduct by one of the Government Ministers involved in my phone and fax hacking claims.
 This conversation took place on 3 June 1993, when Telstra technicians had left their elusive briefcase, exposing the severe telephone problems within Telstra's network.
 As AUSTEL had received documents in confidence, Mr McMahon apologized that AUSTEL could not provide them to me while the AFP was investigating my claims.

-During the second Australian Federal Police interview with me at my business on 26 September 1994, while they were investigating these bugging issues, they asked me 93 questions see Australian Federal Police Investigation File No/1 transcripts from their interview surrounding the interception of my telecommunication services conversations.
+During the second Australian Federal Police interview with me at my business on 26 September 1994, while they were investigating these bugging issues, they asked me 93 questions see Australian Federal Police Investigation File No/1 transcripts from their interview surrounding the interception of my telecommunication services conversations and Telstra's submission of false information to the government.
 I told the AFP that John McMahon had told me of the documents AUSTEL had uncovered and confirmed that my phone conversations had been bugged over a long period.
 It is confirmed from question 81 that the AFP disclosed to me they had evidence before them confirming AUSTEL's John MacMahon, had supplied the AFP evidence my phones had been bugged.

 When a very young Julian Assange [the hackers] told COT Cases spokesperson Graham Schorer there were forces at work that were acting illegally against during our arbitration, did the hackers mean they had uncovered what the four arbitrations professionals had been doing, or were they referring to only Telstra or both?
 This electronic surveillance (invasion into the COT Cases' private and business lives) continued for three years after the AFP made no ruling on the evidence we COT Cases had been subjected to.
 In simple terms, Telstra also had power over the AFP during a government-endorsed arbitration set up to investigate this type of conduct.